 Do I have to pay for it?

 You can build free websites that have subdomains (like janetthetranscriptionist.wordpress.com), but bear in mind: these are free for a reason.
 The subdomain does detract from the professional look, plus you’re left with a very visible ad for the website builder on your page: two things that can be gone completely for a very reasonable cost per year.
 In fact, a real domain costs between just $6 and $15 per year to own, and hosting is between $4 and $8 per month — that’s less than the cost of a meal at McDonald’s!
 And in a market where it pays to stand out, I’ll take all the credibility boost I can get.
 I recommend HostGator for web hosting and domains.
+You can find a third-party review and comparison of Hostgator here.

 Key #4 — Plan for Success… Literally